Deploying Django to AWS ECS with Terraform

 Terraform

-If you're new to Terraform, review the Introduction to Terraform article and go through the Getting Started guide.
+If you're new to Terraform, review the What is Terraform? article and go through the Getting Started guide.

 Make sure you have Terraform installed before moving on: